Kastureema/tic-tac-toe/README.md

 React - tic-tac-toe game

 This has been created using React, HTML, CSS and lets an user play basic tic-tac-toe.
 It indicates when a player has won the game and stores the game's history as the game progresses.
-It also allows players to review a game's history and see previous versions of a game's board.
+It also allows players to review a game's history, see previous versions of a game's board and sort the moves in ascending or descending order.

 It utilizes the following concepts:
 - Fragments (<> and </>) to wrap multiple JSX elements